P7h/Spark-MLlib-Twitter-Sentiment-Analysis/README.md

 > #### Note:
-I had actually written this as a blog post on my [personal website](http://P7h.org "» P7h.org"), but unfortunately I managed to corrupt my Octopress GitHub repo. :anguished: :weary: :rage: So, till the time I salvage it, I thought of publishing it as [GitHub wiki](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/wiki/Blog "» Blog post") for the time being.
+I had actually written a blog post on my [personal website](http://P7h.org "» P7h.org") with the code walkthru and explaining intricate details; but unfortunately I managed to corrupt my Octopress GitHub repo. :anguished: :weary: :rage: So, till the time I salvage it, I thought of publishing it as [GitHub wiki](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/wiki "» Blog post") for the time being.

 ## Visualization Demo and screenshots